 - Melt butter in a pan, add milk and heat until luke warm.

-- Add the rest of the butter/milk mixture, along with salt, sugar, egg and most of the flour.
+- Add the rest of the butter/milk mixture, along with salt, sugar, egg baking powder and most of the flour.

 - Work the dough until it is glossy and smooth and no longer sticks to the bowl.
+You may need to add more flour if the dough is sticky.
 Let sit under a baking towel (or hand towel) for 30 minutes.

 - Take an amount about the size of your hand and roll into a ball.
 Flatten down, fold over, and roll back into a ball multiple times and set aside.
 Once you have made balls out of all the dough let it sit under a towel until it doubles in size, about 30 minutes.

 - Preheat the oven to 225-250C (450F).
 Bake the buns for 5-8 minutes, until golden brown.

 - Put some almond paste in a bowl.
 Add some whip cream (as much as you want, recommend 50/50) and mix.

 Making the Semlor:

 - Cut the top off of a cool bun and set aside.

 - Scoop out the middle of the bun and discard (or eat).